Richard-VR0/URL-Requests/README.md

 <b>All the projects of the bachelor’s degree in computer engineering of the Politecnico di Milano</b>

 # Fondamenti di comunicazioni e Internet
-<a href="https://drive.google.com/drive/folders/1aTM3zky9GSt2ljiN6jqqecBuVJ-m3QCP?usp=drive_link" target="_blank">Take a look at the material of the course.</a>
+<a href="https://drive.google.com/drive/folders/1aTM3zky9GSt2ljiN6jqqecBuVJ-m3QCP?usp=drive_link">Take a look at the material of the course.</a>

 Exercises in Python language, Batch and Cisco Packet Tracer
 <ul>